ITSUREN/DSA/NOTES/Singly_Linked_List.md

     }
     ```
 4. #### **Delete Last** Logic:
-    - To delete the last Nodes of the Linked List.
+    - To delete the last Node of the Linked List.
     ```c
     void DeleteEnd_logic() {
         Node *temp = First;